CIR/Bylaws & Appeals

 The services of the Council are available to either or both parties to a labor dispute whose local labor agreement provides for this means of resolving negotiating or grievance impasses.
 It exists to serve the industry and to help resolve only those issues upon which an impasse has been reached.

 The director of the department serves as the secretary to the CIR, with the department facilitating CIR sessions as well as processing all CIR correspondence.

 In accordance with the IBEW Constitution, all local union bylaws, U.S. and Canadian, must be approved under the IBEW Constitution by the International President.
-The bylaws department, by direction of the International President, facilitates the approval process as well as working to insure that all bylaws adhere to applicable laws and to the IBEW Constitution.
-Approved copies of all local union bylaws are kept on file at the international office and all amendments are routed through this department.
-Current IBEW pattern bylaws and instructions to assist local unions with the amendment approval process may be found under Local Connections.
+The bylaws department, by direction of the International President, facilitates the approval process and helps to insure that all bylaws conform to applicable laws, the IBEW Constitution and IBEW Policy.
+Approved copies of all local union bylaws are maintained on file at the international office and all proposed amendments are routed through this department.
+Current IBEW pattern bylaws and instructions to assist local unions with the bylaw amendment approval process may be found under Local Connections.